tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/AVIF 压缩_intl_en.md

 ## Prerequisites

-- To use AVIF compression, enable the image advanced compression feature for your bucket on the bucket’s configuration page.
-For more information, please see [Setting Image Advanced Compression](https://intl.cloud.tencent.com/document/product/436/40117).
+To use AVIF compression, enable the image advanced compression feature for your bucket on the bucket’s configuration page.
+For more information, see [Setting Image Advanced Compression](https://www.tencentcloud.com/document/product/436/40117).

-## How to Use
+## Directions

 COS uses the **imageMogr2** API of CI to provide AVIF compression service.